DataDog/jamf-api-client-go/README.md

     - [API Reference](https://www.jamf.com/developers/apis/classic/reference/)
     - [Code Samples](https://www.jamf.com/developers/apis/classic/code-samples/)
   - [Jamf Pro API](https://www.jamf.com/developers/apis/jamf-pro/overview/) **(TBD)**
+    - [API Reference](https://www.jamf.com/developers/apis/jamf-pro/reference/)
     - **Note:** Development on the pro client has not been started, if an endpoint is to be added here please keep in mind that the endpoints are prefaced with `v1` per the API Reference below and therfore the file structure should reflect `/pro/v1/*.go`
-    - [API Reference](https://www.jamf.com/developers/apis/jamf-pro/reference/)

 ## Disclaimers

 The API client remains application in active development.

-This is **not** an official [Jamf](https://github.com/jamf) API client.
-This client is **not formally supported** and the code is available as-is with no guarantees.

-However, [contribution](#developing-and-contribution) is welcome and appreciated! 🚀 💜
+This is **not** an official [Jamf](https://github.com/jamf) API client and the client is **not** formally supported.
+The code is available as-is with no guarantees, [contribution](#developing-and-contribution) is welcome and appreciated! 🚀 💜
 ## Usage

 ```go